 Medicinal cannabis and hemp will not be affected by the outcome of the referendum.
 Medicinal use of cannabis will still be allowed if prescribed by a doctor, and industrial hemp will still be legal.

 You can download and read the Bill in full.
-You can also download the 'Guide to the Bill', a technical summary document that provides more detail on the contents of the proposed Bill.
+You can also read frequently asked questions about the cannabis legalisation and control referendum, or download the 'Guide to the Bill', a technical summary document that provides more detail on the contents of the proposed Bill.